Kyoko-Tachibana/Learning-about-City-from-Data_-Municipality-Visu-/README-en.md

 URL: https://machiran.onrender.com

 The load can be slow due to the server limitation.
+Screenshots in this Readme are taken during development, and can be different from what the actual product looks like.